Skip to content

 ACC/AHA Stages of HF

-• Stage A: At risk but without structural heart disease or symptoms
+• Stage A: At risk but without structural heart disease, symptoms, or cardiac biomarkers

 • Stage C: + structural HD, + prior or current symptoms